Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Dr Bernard Beldholm performing diastasis recti repair

-While complications are relatively rare, choosing an experienced surgeon such as Dr Bernard Beldholm and following preoperative and postoperative instructions can minimize risks.
+While complications are relatively rare, choosing an experienced surgeon such as Dr Bernard Beldholm and following preoperative and postoperative instructions can minimise risks.
 The scar from the surgery is usually located along the bikini line, making it less visible.

 Patients are advised to wait 6-12 months post-childbirth before undergoing the procedure to ensure optimal results.